KumudBandhav05/CALCULATOR---Using-HTML-CSS-JS/README.md

 4.It will not display any result in case of invalid expression.
 For example, 5++9 will not display anything.

-5.Clear screen feature to clear the display screen anytime you wan
+5.Clear screen feature to clear the display screen anytime you want.